JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Gradle configuration cache support

+> Gradle configuration cache support has some constraints:
-> The configuration cache is available in Gradle 6.5 and later as an experimental feature.
+> * The configuration cache is available in Gradle 6.5 and later as an experimental feature.
-> It is available only on JVM and JS platforms.
 >   You can check the [Gradle releases page](https://gradle.org/releases/) to see whether it has been promoted to stable.
+> * It is available only on JVM and JS platforms.
 >
 {type="note"}